 The Department of Health Policy and Administration offers several faculty-led study abroad experiences.
 These programs include activities such as observation at in-country health facilities, lectures by in-country experts, and participation in fieldwork.

 HPA students have the option of taking a short-term faculty led trip as they rotate to various locations in different semesters.
-Current faculty led programs are being led or planned for Sweden.
-Credits for this experience will range from one to twelve and include at least two pre-trip sessions covering the cultural, social, economic, and health system issues of that particular country and two post trip sessions to process and apply this experience to future careers in health care. (see Sweden Flyer).
+Current faculty led programs are being led or planned for Sweden as well as The Netherlands.

 To find out which current faculty led programs are being offered visit the Penn State Schedule of Courses (look for HPA 499) or visit Global Programs Education Abroad Regional Program Brochures.